Defender of the Earth

 Disclaimer: I do not own Doctor Who or any of the spinoff material and I gain no income off of this story, just the satisfaction of playing with the characters.
 Of course I give them happy ending so they'd probably be happier with me in the long run.

 AN: Welcome to the sequel to The Blonde Girl and the second story in the Guardians of the Universe.
-I'm sorry for the wait to get this story started, but I was going out of town for two weeks and didn't want to leave you hanging that long for a story update.
 This is a short chapter just to lay the groundwork, the rest of the chapters will be longer.

 It had been a year since Eve left planet Earth in her restored space ship with her father and Rose had received Eve's letter by a special delivery.
 Rose had assumed that the letter would be the only one of its kind, but the day she had gotten her results from her Year 10 exams another letter had arrived once again promising great results for her final GCSE exams the next year.
 As much as Rose had faith in Eve's abilities to see the time lines, given that her friend had apparently written a large stack of letters and arranged for them to all be delivered on particular days, she still made a point of working hard to ensure those good marks rather than making assumptions.
 Year 11 of school had been intense with more of their ever advancing courses for the GCSE exams.
 Rose, Sharon and Shireen had finished that stage in school only a month ago and were enjoying the calm period before results came.
 Then they would start their studies for A-Levels in hopes of scoring well enough to go into a good university.
 Rose pushed thoughts of school out of her head and returned her focus to the new drawing before her.
 Setting aside the charcoal piece, Rose turned to her box of supplies and pulled out a few tubes of paint to start mixing a base color.

 If you asked Rose herself, she probably would have shrugged off the idea that she had grown into a very special young woman.
-At the age of sixteen she possessed a trim figure from her continued kick boxing lessons, although at the beginning of summer she had signed up for the new Kung Fu lessons being offered at the center.
+At the age of sixteen she possessed a trim figure from her continued kick boxing lessons, although at the beginning of summer she had signed up for the new Kung Fu lessons being offered at the nearby sports center.
 She hadn't progressed very far, but her teacher was a big believer in calm and control which frustrated many students, but Rose enjoyed the challenge of mixing the mental and physical in a new way.
-The only downside was that Shireen had started humming 'Kung Fu Fighting' whenever Rose entered into a room.
+She had a love of challenging and new experiences.
+The only downside to the new lessons was that Shireen had started humming 'Kung Fu Fighting' whenever Rose entered into a room.

 Rose's appearance had changed very little from age of fifteen except in a few small ways.
 She had grown another half inch, but was starting to accept that she was probably never going to be taller than average.
 Her hair was longer, reaching past her shoulders now with a very soft curl to it that pleased Rose, but it had an odd color mixture to it that was added to by the time she spent out in the sun in the summer.
 Rose's habit of painting and studying on the sunny roof had made most of her hair blonde without the use of product, but there remained a few strands of stubborn brown hair and Rose had developed slightly red highlights that Jackie determined she must have gotten from her ginger father.
 Jackie loved to remark on the fact Rose managed to be a brunette, blonde and ginger all at once even if most people just would have insisted that she was blonde.
 In another break from her mother's beauty habits, Rose rarely wore makeup beyond a touch on concealer, hint of eye shadow and a dab of lip gloss unless it was a special occasion and even then she tried to keep it natural and light finding a serious makeup routine too annoying to deal with around her busy schedule.
 Shireen, who loved makeup, liked to remark that paint smears were Rose's form of makeup and Rose would laugh and reply that her makeup really said something about her.